knightstark7/Labs-And-Project-Data-Visualization/README.md

 ## Description

-This repository contains code and documentation for the Data Visualization course HCMUS.
-It includes lab assignments and a project focusing on data analysis and visualization using Python libraries such as NumPy, Pandas, Matplotlib, Seaborn, Plotly, and WordCloud.
+This repository contains code and documentation for the Data Visualization course at HCMUS.
+It includes lab assignments and a project focusing on data analysis and visualization using Python libraries.

 ## Labs and Project